ZipsRacingElectric/STM32F405-Stub/writing_can_nodes.md

 # Writing CAN Nodes - Zips Racing
-The STM32F405 common library further abstracts ChibiOS's CAN interface further with the CAN node interface.
+The STM32F405 common library further abstracts ChibiOS's CAN interface with the CAN node interface.
 The main purpose of a CAN node is to decode the CAN messages of a specific devices a the CAN-bus (sensors and control units, for example).
 The CAN node loosely uses an inheritance pattern, meaning there is an interface (the `canNode_t` struct) and then there are implementors of said interface (ex. `bms_t` or `amk_t`).
 The interface is never meant to be directly instanced, rather it simply describes how specific CAN nodes should *look*.

 ## Defining a Structure
 In order to make different implementations of the CAN node appear the same, they must begin with the same fields.
 This can be done using the `CAN_NODE_FIELDS` macro.
 For example, consider the below implementation: